Modern bank in Kuala Lumpur

 • Stamped work visa or MM2H

-• Employer's letter (very important)
+• Employer letter (very important)

-• Proof of address (rental contract)
+• Proof of address (tenancy agreement)

 2